 Answer: In answering these questions I will first survey the kinds of naked yoga classes that have been “springing up” recently, then look at yoga’s historical tradition of nakedness, then try to reconstruct the emergence of naked yoga in the West in the 20th and early 21st centuries, and finally address the questions of the relationship of gay men to naked yoga and male anxieties about getting an erection in a group situation.

-First, it is evident that naked yoga classes are “springing up” in cities across the U.S., Canada, Western Europe, and down under in Sydney and Brisbane, Australia and Auckland, NZ.
+It is indeed evident that naked yoga classes are “springing up” in cities across the U.S., Canada, Western Europe, and down under in Sydney and Brisbane, Australia and Auckland, NZ.
 Compared to the sheer number of clothing-required yoga studios, it is a small “underground” movement.
-I say “underground” because admittance to naked yoga classes is cautiously regulated to keep out voyeurs.
+I say “underground” because admittance to naked yoga classes is cautiously regulated to keep out voyeurs and protect the privacy of the students.
 I will provide here a sampling of the kind of naked yoga classes that have emerged in recent years.

 The photo I placed above this post is of Dan Carter leading a men’s naked yoga class in Washington, D.C.
 What started out for him with a few naked yogis just a few years ago has expanded into “Danimal.”
 He has several classes each week with 25 men in each one.